SDBA: A Stealthy and Long-Lasting Durable Backdoor Attack in Federated Learning: Related Work

 \subsection{Attacks}

 FL is inherently vulnerable to various security threats due to its distributed nature.
 These threats can be broadly categorized as poisoning attacks.
 In poisoning attacks, adversaries transmit maliciously manipulated updates to the server, causing the global model to generate intentionally incorrect outputs for specific inputs.
 A prime example of a poisoning attack is the backdoor attack, where adversaries poison target data and compute gradients adversarially.\\ Backdoor attacks can be classified into two main types.
 The first is semantic backdoors \cite{howtobackdoor}, which cause misclassification for inputs with specific semantic features.
 The second is trigger-based backdoors \cite{badnet}, where specific trigger patterns in inputs generate the intended outputs.
-These attacks pose a severe threat to FL system security, as the malicious local models appear very similar to the global model, making challenging to detect \cite{difficult_detect}.\\ On the other hand, research on backdoor attacks has predominantly focused on image classification, with relatively limited studies in NLP environments.
-One notable attack in NLP tasks is the edge-case attack\cite{edgecase}.
-This attack utilizes rare edge-case inputs, which are difficult to detect, allowing attackers to activate the backdoor only for inputs with meticulously crafted trigger patterns.
-Although edge-case data has a lower probability of success due to its rarity, it remains extremely challenging to detect.\\ In addition to edge-case attack, a more powerful backdoor attack, Neurotoxin \cite{neurotoxin}, has been proposed.
-Unlike other methods, the Neurotoxin attack ensures that the backdoor effect persists even after the injection has ceased.
-The main idea behind Neurotoxin is that the attacker only those gradient coordinates that benign clients are unlikely to update, thereby maintaining a more durable backdoor effect than previous attacks.
+These attacks pose a severe threat to FL system security, as the malicious local models appear very similar to the global model, making it challenging to detect \cite{difficult_detect}.\\ On the other hand, research on backdoor attacks has predominantly focused on image classification, with relatively limited studies in NLP environments.
+This limitation is primarily due to the lack of intuitive visual patterns in NLP, which causes triggers to rely on diverse sentence structures or stylistic variations \cite{clean_label_backdoor, hidden_trigger}.
+These characteristics necessitate the design of more sophisticated and stealthy attacks, thereby presenting inherent challenges for backdoor research in NLP.\\ Despite these challenges, a representative example of a backdoor attack in NLP is the edge-case attack \cite{edgecase}.
+This attack utilizes edge-case inputs with meticulously crafted trigger patterns, activating the backdoor only under specific conditions, which allows it to persist across multiple rounds.
+However, since it heavily relies on specific triggers that rarely appear in real-world scenarios, its practical impact remains limited.\\ In addition to the edge-case attack, a more powerful backdoor method called Neurotoxin \cite{neurotoxin} has been proposed.
+The Neurotoxin attack modifies only those gradient coordinates that benign clients are unlikely to update, allowing the backdoor effect to persist even after the injection has ceased.
+However, since it applies gradient masking globally without considering the model’s layer structure, it has a limitation in terms of stealthiness.
 Inspired by \cite{neurotoxin}, our paper focuses on maximizing the stealthiness and durability of backdoors.
 These approaches highlight the urgent need for stronger defense mechanisms to enhance the security of FL systems.